 Crock pot parsnip and lamb curry with spinach can be made on any weekday!
-Simply throw everything in your slow cooker and allow it to cook uuuuuber slowly while you work (or sleep)!
+Simply throw everything in your slow cooker and allow it to cook slowly while you work (or sleep)!

 This curry threw me for a real loop.

-Excited to wake up to curry, I set my slow cooker up before going to bed, and as a result, I had these cuh-ray-zee curry-induced dreams (probably on account of the fact that I was literally subconsciously smelling curry aaaaaall night long.duh.licious.).
+Excited to wake up to curry, I set my slow cooker up before going to bed, and as a result, I had these crazy curry-induced dreams (probably on account of the fact that I was literally subconsciously smelling curry all night long.
+Delicious!).

-Anyhoo, I dreamt I was hiking the entirety of the Himalaya, and of course, I mosied my way to Base Camp, because when in the Himalaya, do as Jon Krakauer does, right?
+I dreamt I was hiking the entirety of the Himalaya, and of course, I mosied my way to Base Camp, because when in the Himalaya, do as Jon Krakauer does, right?

-So I whipped out my orange racecar-shaped lighter (which I only own in my dreams, of course), and started a bonfire, which is soooo easy to do at 17,000 feet.
+So I whipped out my orange racecar-shaped lighter (which I only own in my dreams, of course), and started a bonfire, which is so easy to do at 17,000 feet.
 And then I made this curry.